stfc/st2-cloud-pack/README.md

 - default: `true` # should be changed in production `admin_override_email`: Email to send if `admin_override` set to true
 - default: `jacob.ward@stfc.ac.uk`
-  `smtp_account`: smtp account name to use - must be configured in email.yaml
+  `smtp_account`: smtp account name to use - must be configured in pack settings
 - default: `default`
   `email_cc`: Array of email addresses to cc in
 - default: `None` - not required